AI Agent Index

 Bing Deep Search vs Exa AI (2026)

 Side-by-side comparison of Bing Deep Search vs Exa AI: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated August 17, 2026 by The AI Agent Index Editorial Team.

 Bing Deep Search logo